Andre-Codes/bereans_blog/_posts/2025-12-07-familiar-announcement.md

 Here is the unavoidable question:

-**If the kingdom is what many modern theologians claim—something spiritual, ecclesiological, or inward—how do we account for the way it was preached in the first century?**
+**If the kingdom is what many modern theologians claim; something spiritual, ecclesiological, inward, or (in postmillennial thought) the gradual cultural triumph of the gospel within history, how do we account for the way it was preached in the first century?**

 John’s hearers were never told:

 * “Actually, this kingdom is spiritual, not literal.”
 * “You have misunderstood the prophets.”
 * “The kingdom is your inner transformation.”
+* “The kingdom will unfold as society progressively Christianizes.”

 Nothing like that appears in the announcement.
 Instead, the preaching assumes *familiarity* with the concept.